-- Reasonable steps to design and evaluate Certifying officers should take all reasonable steps to design and evaluate the effectiveness of the controls, policies and procedures carried out by the underlying entity that provide the certifying officers with a basis for the representations in the annual and interim certificates.
-However, it is left to the discretion of the certifying officers, acting reasonably, to determine what constitutes "reasonable steps". - Remediation- If the certifying officers have access to the underlying entity to design the controls, policies and procedures for ICFR-discussed in subsection (2) and they are not satisfied with those controls, policies and procedures, the certifying officers should consider whether a reportable deficiency exists.
-If the issuer cannot reasonably remediate the reportable deficiency and is eligible to rely on the ICFR design accommodation under section 2.2 of the Instrument, the issuer is not required to have a remediation plan but must provide the disclosure required by paragraph 5.3 of Form 52-109F1, 52-109FMP1 or 52-109F2.
-If the issuer cannot rely on the ICFR design accommodation and does not have sufficient time to complete remediation prior to filing the annual or interim certificate the certifying officers might be able to certify the design of ICFR if the issuer has committed to a remediation plan to address the outstanding reportable deficiency and discloses information about the remediation plan as required by paragraph 5.2 of Form 52-109F1, 52-109FMP1 or 52-109F2, as applicable. material weakness exists. - (4) Disclosure of a scope limitation relating to a proportionately consolidated entity or VIE A scope limitation exists if the certifying officers do not have sufficient access to a proportionately consolidated entity or VIE to design and evaluate the controls, policies and procedures carried out by the underlying entity that would provide the certifying officers with a reasonable basis for the representations in the annual or interim certificates.
-This
+(3) Reasonable steps to design and evaluate - Certifying officers should take all reasonable steps to design and evaluate the effectiveness of the controls, policies and procedures carried out by the underlying entity that provide the certifying officers with a basis for the representations in the annual and interim certificates.
+However, it is left to the discretion of the certifying officers, acting reasonably, to determine what constitutes "reasonable steps".

+If the certifying officers have access to the underlying entity to design the controls, policies and procedures discussed in subsection (2) and they are not satisfied with those controls, policies and procedures, the certifying officers should consider whether there exists a material weakness or a weakness in DC&P that is significant.

+(4) Disclosure of a scope limitation relating to a proportionately consolidated entity or SPE - A scope limitation exists if the certifying officers would not have a reasonable basis for making the representations in the annual or interim certificates because they do not have sufficient access to a proportionately consolidated entity or SPE, as applicable, to design and evaluate the controls, policies and procedures carried out by that underlying entity.

-When determining whether a scope limitation exists, certifying officers must initially consider whether one, or a combination of more than one, proportionately consolidated entity or VIE includes risks that could reasonably result in a material misstatement in the issuer's annual filings, interim filings or other reports.
+When determining whether a scope limitation exists, certifying officers must initially consider whether one, or a combination of more than one, proportionately consolidated entity or SPE includes risks that could reasonably result in a material misstatement in the issuer's annual filings, interim filings or other reports.
 The certifying officers would consider such risks when the certifying officers first identify the risks faced by the issuer in order to determine the scope and necessary complexity of the issuer's DC&P or ICFR, as discussed in subsection 6.6(2) of the Policy.

-The certifying officers would disclose a scope limitation if one, or a combination of more than one, proportionately consolidated entity or VIE includes risks that could reasonably result in a material misstatement and the certifying officers do not have sufficient access to design and evaluate the controls, policies and procedures carried out by each underlying entity.
+The certifying officers would disclose a scope limitation if one, or a combination of more than one, proportionately consolidated entity or SPE includes risks that could reasonably result in a material misstatement and the certifying officers do not have sufficient access to design and evaluate the controls, policies and procedures carried out by each underlying entity.

-The certifying officers would not disclose a scope limitation if a proportionately consolidated entity or VIE, individually or in combination with another such entity, does not include risks that could reasonably result in a material misstatement.
+The certifying officers would not disclose a scope limitation if a proportionately consolidated entity or SPE, individually or in combination with another such entity, does not include risks that could reasonably result in a material misstatement.

-The issuer must disclose in its MD&A a scope limitation and summary financial information about the each underlying entity must be disclosed in the issuer's MD&A in accordance with section 2.33.3 of the Instrument.
-The summary financial information may be disclosed in aggregate or individually for each proportionately consolidated entity or VIE.
+The issuer must disclose in its MD&A a scope limitation and summary financial information about each underlying entity in accordance with section 3.3 of the Instrument.
+The summary financial information may be disclosed in aggregate or individually for each proportionately consolidated entity or SPE.

-Meaningful summary financial information of the underlying entity that has been proportionately consolidated or consolidated in the issuer's financial statements for an underlying entity, or combination of underlying entities, that is the subject of a scope limitation would include:
+Meaningful summary financial information about an underlying entity, or combination of underlying entities, that is the subject of a scope limitation would include:

-- (a) sales or revenues:
+- (a) revenue;

-- (b) income or loss before discontinued operations and extraordinary items;
+- (b) profit or loss before discontinued operations;

-- (c) net income or loss for the period; and
+- (c) profit or loss for the period; and

-unless (i) the accounting principles used to prepare the financial statements of the underlying entity permit the preparation of its balance sheet without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the underlying entity, or combination of underlying entities, which is more appropriate to the underlying entity's industry,
+unless (i) the accounting principles used to prepare the financial statements of the underlying entity permit the preparation of its statement of financial position without classifying assets and liabilities between current and non-current, and (ii) the MD&A includes alternative meaningful financial information about the underlying entity, or combination of underlying entities, which is more appropriate to the underlying entity's industry,